Man up. Grow a pair. You run like a girl. Don’t be a wuss.

 The most interesting finding involves risk-taking, which is strongly associated with both good and bad mental health in the studies they analyzed.
 It is, in fact, the only masculine norm that has a clear-cut positive association (along with the usual negative one).

 Why?
 The researchers don’t know.
 It may be that men with mental illness engage in more risky behavior, which creates the relatively strong negative correlation.
 At the same time, a certain level of controlled risk-taking can, perhaps, be very good for mentally healthy men who need to blow off steam or push their own limits, thus building self-confidence.
 There are many implications here, one of which is that we might encourage risk-taking in mentally healthy men but discourage it for guys who are struggling with illnesses like post-traumatic stress disorder or depression.
 Or it may simply be the case that risk-taking is a kind of barometer for male mental health, revealing what pressures the man is under.
+More research is needed.

 This wasn’t the only study to appear this year that found masculine norms can be bad for men.
 An Australian study found a strong but unsurprising correlation between masculine norms and both heavy drinking and barroom brawling, a finding ratified by another study published in the journal Psychology of Men & Masculinity.
 These attitudes don’t just affect the men themselves.
 At least three other studies found that manly men were less likely to use condoms—and therefore more likely to catch or spread HIV and other sexually-transmitted infections.
 And one study of 52 parents concluded that those who embraced masculine norms were significantly less likely to seek professional help for troubled children.